 - The College of Charleston embraces its identity as a liberal arts and sciences institution that offers students a strong common core of knowledge paired with their choice of over 46 major programs of study. - The initial year of the College of Charleston's strategic planning process allowed the College to undertake a comprehensive scan of the competitive environment, to conduct an environmental scan, as well as a SWOT analysis in which 93% of the current academic and administrative departments participated.
-The College's second year of planning will highlight the core competencies of the institution that will allow it to react to and to rise to the challenges presented in the upcoming years. - The strategic planning process will also allow for the development of fully actualized action plans for the College.
+As a result of the College's second year of planning, a draft Umbrella Strategic Plan was created which shows the core competencies of the institution.
+Schools and Divisions drafted theirs in alignment with the institution's umbrella plan.
+Planning, budgeting and assessment flows from this document. - The strategic planning process will also allow for the development of fully actualized action plans for the College.